-Matches the IPv4 and IPv6 addresses of all network interfaces on the system.
-When addresses are added or removed, the localhost ACL element is updated to reflect the changes.
+- any Matches all hosts. - none Matches no hosts. - localhost Matches the IPv4 and IPv6 addresses of all network interfaces on the system.
+When addresses are added or removed, the localhost ACL element is updated to reflect the changes. - localnets Matches any host on an IPv4 or IPv6 network for which the system has an interface.

-localnets

-Matches any host on an IPv4 or IPv6 network for which the system has an interface.
 When addresses are added or removed, the localnets ACL element is updated to reflect the changes.
 Some systems do not provide a way to determine the prefix lengths of local IPv6 addresses; in such cases, localnets only matches the local IPv6 addresses, just like localhost.